Abundant Arts & Culture

 Springfield, the largest metro region in the Pioneer Valley, offers a variety of options for arts and culture fans.
 At CityStage, theater buffs can embrace musicals, modern dramas or slapstick comedy.
 Springfield's historic Symphony Hall features Broadway shows, dramas, comedies, concerts, children's theater and special performances and is also home to the Springfield Symphony Orchestra, performing classical, pops, family, educational and chamber music.

 The Springfield Museums at the Quadrangle include the George Walter Vincent Smith Museum and the Museum of Fine Arts, where guests can take in world-class artwork, sculpture and treasures from around the world; the Springfield Science Museum, home of the Seymour Planetarium, the country's oldest operating planetarium; the Lyman & Merrie Wood Museum of Springfield History, which showcases some of Springfield’s most innovate contributions and inventions; and the playful Dr. Seuss National Memorial Sculpture Garden which features five bronze sculptures honoring the Springfield native and some of his most famous creations.
+The Amazing World of Dr. Seuss Museum is scheduled to open in spring 2017.

 Among the many institutions for youth in the arts is the Massachusetts Academy of Ballet in Holyoke, a training school for students interested in pursuing a career in classical ballet.
 Passport Holyoke is a collaboration of several Holyoke-based arts entities and offers several events year-round.
 No visit to Holyoke is complete without a stop at the grand Wistariahurst Museum, a historic Victorian American estate with guided tours and gardens.